What is ataxia-telangiectasia?

-People with A-T have normal intelligence, but over time, they will develop slurred speech and have difficulty with writing and other tasks.
-Red marks called telangiectasias are caused by dilated capillaries (tiny blood vessels) and may appear on the skin and eyes as people get older.
+People with A-T have normal intelligence, but over time, they develop slurred speech and have difficulty with writing and other tasks.
+Red marks called telangiectasias are caused by dilated capillaries, meaning tiny blood vessels, and may appear on the skin and eyes as people get older.
 People with A-T also have a weakened immune system and are prone to infections.
 In addition, they appear to be particularly sensitive to ionizing radiation, such as x-rays, and have an increased risk of cancer.

 What causes A-T?

 A-T is a genetic condition.
-This means that the risk for A-T can be passed from generation to generation in a family.
+This means that the risk for A-T is passed from generation to generation in a family.
 The gene associated with A-T is ATM, meaning ataxia telangiectasia mutated.
 Mutations (changes) in the ATM gene cause A-T.